Achilles' Heel of Mamba: Essential difficulties of the Mamba architecture demonstrated by synthetic data: Preliminary

 \paragraph{Pre-SSM}

 \paragraph{SSM}

 \paragraph{Post-SSM}

-where $s$ is the sequence length, $d$ is the model’s hidden‑state dimension, $h$ is the SSM hidden dimension, $S$ is the SSM matrix, $N_h$ is the number of SSM heads, \textbf{Linear} denotes a linear transformation, $\textbf{Conv1d}$ denotes a one‑dimensional convolution, $\boldsymbol{\sigma}$ denotes a nonlinear activation function, $\textbf{F}$ denotes the function that generates the $Mask$, $\textbf{Repeat}$ denotes a dimension‑replication operation, $\circ$ denotes pointwise multiplication, and $\textbf{RMS}$ denotes RMS normalization.
+where $s$ is the sequence length, $d$ is the model's hidden‑state dimension, $h$ is the SSM hidden dimension, $S$ is the SSM matrix, $N_h$ is the number of SSM heads, \textbf{Linear} denotes a linear transformation, $\textbf{Conv1d}$ denotes a one-dimensional convolution, $\boldsymbol{\sigma}$ denotes a nonlinear activation function, $\textbf{F}$ denotes the function that generates the $Mask$, $\textbf{Repeat}$ denotes a dimension replication operation, $\circ$ denotes pointwise multiplication, and $\textbf{RMS}$ denotes RMS normalization.

 We define the composition of $\bm{\sigma}$ and $\textbf{Conv1d}$ as \textbf{nonlinear convolution} and \textbf{attention score} from token $j$ to token $i$ is given by the $(i,j)$ entry of the SSM matrix $S$ throughout the paper.
 For more comprehensive computational details, please refer to the appendix.